PedroDesRobots/docker_magni/README.md

 # docker_magni
 a docker image for simulate a magni robot from ubiquity robotics trough gazebo.
+This project is under [MIT](https://mit-license.org/) License.

 # Install Docker